zendframework/zend-validator/docs/book/validators/undisclosed-password.md

 echo 'Password "NVt3MpvQ" is ' . ($undisclosedPassword->isValid('NVt3MpvQ') ? 'not disclosed' : 'disclosed') .
 PHP_EOL;
 ```

-To run it, I use PHP on the command line:
+To run it, I use the PHP command line interpreter:

 ```bash
 $ php undisclosed.php
 ```

-And it will give me the following output:
+And it gives me the following output:

 ```bash
 Password "password" is disclosed